- Substantial revision: October 2021

 HO503 Each local authority should decide which, if any, of its properties should be offered for sale, while remaining mindful of the need for social housing in their local area.
 Local authorities will retain receipts from the sale of housing, and will be encouraged to reinvest the money in the improvement of local housing provision.
 The Right to Buy, the Right to Acquire and any other policies for the large-scale sell-off of social housing will be abolished, as will discounts for tenants.

-HO505 We support initiatives encouraging tenants to take greater control of their homes and communities by becoming involved in co-operatives, tenant management organisations and estate management boards, so long as these don’t provide a first step towards privatisation.
+HO505 Delete all and substitute: We support initiatives encouraging tenants to take greater control of their homes and communities by becoming involved in co-operatives, tenant management organisations and estate management boards, so long as these don’t provide a first step towards privatisation.
 In those areas where an Arms-Length Management Organisation exists, tenants should be given opportunities for genuine decision making, including in the governance and structure of the organisation and options to transfer the homes to a co-operative or back to the council.

 HO506 Housing associations (or registered social providers) can be effective providers of housing to rent, and can serve particular needs, for example for people with mental health or learning disabilities, people who use drugs problematically, the formerly homeless, ex-offenders and people fleeing domestic violence.
-They have also been responsible for considerable innovation in the housing sector, for example championing refurbishment rather than redevelopment and supporting further tenant involvement.
+They have also been responsible for considerable innovation in the housing sector, for example in championing refurbishment rather than redevelopment and supporting further tenant involvement.